-The Xero Community website is a place where you as Xero customers and partners can be part the conversation - to ask each other questions about using our products, managing small business or personal finances, get technical help with our API, solve issues, swap ideas and tips and let us know how Xero is working out for you.
+The Xero Community website is a place where you as Xero customers and partners can be part of the conversation.
+You can ask each other questions about using our products and managing small business or personal finances.
+You can get technical help with our API, solve issues, swap ideas and tips and let us know how Xero’s accounting software is working out for you.

 We want you to become experts and to give you the opportunity to build a profile and share your knowledge in the Xero Community.

 We're here to help and we're always listening and feeding information back through to the Xero team.

 So please add your photo, let us know where you are, tell other users a bit about yourself in your bio, and ask and answer any questions you can.

 The power of referral and help from your peers will help grow your knowledge and business.

 Make sure you have a Xero login to post a question or answer and that you're in the right forum.

 If you're not a Xero customer i.e. if you don't have a user account - Sign up to Xero.